BruggenLab/starter-hugo-research-group/content/contact/contactzh.md

 headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 11

-title: Contact Wolfgang Davos
+title: Contact Zürich Schlieren
 subtitle:

 content: